bcgodfrey91/perpro/docs/personal-projects/graphql.md

 - GraphQL
 - Hapi
 - MongoDB
-- Building a front and backend
+- Building a front and backend that work together

 **Take it to the next level:**
 - This is a pretty intensive CRUD app, so let's skip the extra features for now 😉